A Stochastic Reconstruction Theorem on Rectangular Increments with an Application to a Mixed Hyperbolic SPDE: Application to a mixed SPDE

 \subsubsection{Product with white noise and stochastic integration}

 We now consider the case of the product \eqref{eq:product} when $\zeta = \xi$ is white noise.
-Since $\xi\in C^{-\frac 12\fone,\infty}L_m$ regularises with ``infinite" regularity the conditional expectation we allow ourselves to consider integrands $u\in C^{\falpha}L_m$.
+Since $\xi\in C^{-\frac 12\fone,\infty}L_m$ regularise with ``infinite" regularity the conditional expectation from the filtration generated by the Brownian sheet of $\xi$, we allow ourselves to consider integrands $u\in C^{\falpha}L_m$.
 In this case, the reconstruction coincides with the stochastic integral with respect to the Brownian sheet, see \cite[Section 7]{kern2021}, \cite{Cairoli1975} so we expect the reconstruction $f$ to have more properties than the ones given by the reconstruction theorem.